 Another common milestone many babies and parents reach around 6 months old is starting your baby on solid foods.

 I know many parents secretly hope that starting solids will help their baby sleep but we haven’t found that to be the case unless the only sleep problem you have is that your baby is hungry.
 Most of the time, your sleep problems have little to do with genuine hunger.
-Most of the time, you are dealing with some other issue causing your baby to wake at night and/or take short naps.
+Much more often, you’re dealing with some other issue causing your baby to wake at night and/or take short naps.

 In some cases, starting solids actually makes sleep worse, especially if one of your first foods is rice cereal which has been known to cause constipation.
 Many babies wake more at night either due to discomfort or sometimes simply ill-timed bowel movements that tend to come at the “wrong” times at the beginning.
 Don’t worry, your baby’s body will adjust, eventually!

 Keep in mind it’s not a good idea to overdo the solid foods.
 Breast milk and/or formula should be your baby’s primary nutrition for the first year.